Sudhanshu1st/powerbi-dataprofessional/README.md

 - **Excel Files:** Supplementary files used for specific data analysis and manipulation in Excel.
 - **Power BI Dashboard:** Contains the Power BI dashboard for visualizing the data.

+Note: I couldn't able to share the direct link due to subscription issues, will try to do that soon.